AStcherbinine/omegapy/joss-paper/paper.md

 `OMEGA-Py` is a Python 3 module dedicated to the scientific use of data provided by the Observatoire pour la Minéralogie, l'Eau, les Glaces et l'Activité (OMEGA) instrument onboard the ESA Mars Express (MEx) orbiter [@bibring_2004].
-It has been developed as an alternative to the historical [`SOFT 10` IDL routines](https://archives.esac.esa.int/psa/ftp/MARS-EXPRESS/OMEGA/MEX-M-OMEGA-2-EDR-FLIGHT-EXT8-V1.0/SOFTWARE/) of the OMEGA legacy software provided by the instrument team for the past 20 years.
+It has been developed as an alternative to the [IDL routines](https://archives.esac.esa.int/psa/ftp/MARS-EXPRESS/OMEGA/MEX-M-OMEGA-2-EDR-FLIGHT-EXT8-V1.0/SOFTWARE/) of the OMEGA legacy software provided by the instrument team for the past 20 years.

-The module notably includes a re-implementation of the most recent release of the IDL OMEGA software but also contains several additional data reduction functions such as built-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the `matplotlib` module [@hunter_2007].
+The module notably includes a re-implementation of the most recent release of the IDL OMEGA software (v10, `SOFT 10`) but also contains several additional data reduction functions such as built-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the `matplotlib` module, including geographic projection [@hunter_2007].

 The objective of the module is to facilitate the scientific exploitation of OMEGA observations, especially for the younger generation of planetary scientists who are more used to the Python language than IDL.
-Plus, the presence of built-in correction and visualization functions aims at making the amazing OMEGA dataset (rich of 20 years of observations now) more easily accessible.
+Plus, the presence of built-in correction and visualization functions aims at making the huge and very complete OMEGA dataset (rich of 20 years of observations now) more easily accessible.

 Since its first release in 2020, `OMEGA-Py` has been used in published studies